garyfleming/product-engineering/product-engineering.md

 ^ A related problem comes when it comes to making decisions.
 It's very common to have more work to do than you could possibly manage, and not have agreement on who gets to pick.
-^ Part of what was affecting Jessica and Steve - way too much work and resentment on who picked ^ This again comes back to Power.
+^ Part of what was affecting Jessica and Steve - way too much work to dig the failing project out of a hole, and resentment on who picked.
+^ This again comes back to Power.
 Who has it, who uses it.
 ^ TODO more here